La Pampa, Argentina: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to choose the correct kind.
-The vast majority of adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types I. Make sure to pick the right kind.
+Most adapters currently available are simply plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one should be sufficient for most areas.

 Make your flight more comfortable with an airplane phone mount